Brownsville, Texas: International trade

 Brownsville's economy is based mainly on its international trade with Mexico under the North American Free Trade Agreement (NAFTA).
 Due to Matamoros' maquiladora (English: textile factory) boom, Brownsville experienced growth in the air cargo industry during the late 1980s.
 It is home to one of the fastest-growing manufacturing sectors in the United States.
-Brownsville has been recognized as having one of the best pro-business climates in the United States, and the city has been ranked among the least expensive places to live in the country.
+Brownsville has been recognized as having one of the best pro-business climates in the United States, and the city has been ranked among the least-expensive places to live in the country.
 President Barack Obama signed a bill in 2016 allowing for the deepening of the Brownsville Ship Channel from 42 ft to 52 ft.

 Sports

 The Sams Memorial Stadium is located in Brownsville.
-It has a capacity of 10,000 and it opened in 1957.
+It has a capacity of 10,000 and opened in 1957.
 The stadium is used mostly for American football and soccer.

+FC Brownsville is a soccer team that formed in 2015 and joined the National Premier Soccer League in 2018.
+The club currently uses the Brownsville Sports Park for home matches.
+In 2023, FC Brownsville won the NPSL Lone Star Conference, defeating the Lubbock Matadors 1-0 in the conferences' championship.

 Technology

-Entrepreneur Elon Musk announced the construction of SpaceX South Texas Launch Site, a private space launch facility east of Brownsville on the Gulf Coast in 2014.
-The launch facility is estimated to produce US$85 million for the city of Brownsville and generate approximately US$51 million in annual salaries from the roughly 500 jobs to be created by 2024.
-The facility itself is projected to employ 75–100 full-time workers in the early years with up to 150 full-time employees/contractors by 2019.
+Entrepreneur and innovator Elon Musk announced the construction of the SpaceX South Texas launch site (now Starbase), a spaceport for private spaceflight east of Brownsville, on the Gulf Coast, in 2014.
+The launch facility is estimated to produce US$85 million for the city of Brownsville and generate approximately US$51 million in annual salaries from the roughly 500 jobs to be created (by 2024).
+The facility, itself, was projected to employ 75–100 full-time workers in its first years of operation, with up to 150 full-time employees/contractors by 2019.
+Musk further helped to fund a revitalization of downtown Brownsville, with new restaurants and bars.

 As of October 2014, the University of Texas at Brownsville and the Brownsville Economic Development Council (BEDC), in collaboration with SpaceX, are building radio-frequency (RF) technology facilities for STARGATE (Spacecraft Tracking and Astronomical Research into Gigahertz Astrophysical Transient Emission).
 The facility is intended to provide students and faculty access to radio frequency technologies used in spaceflight operations, and will include satellite and spacecraft tracking.

-The city's economic development council also purchased five lots in Boca Chica Village totaling 2.3 acre near the SpaceX launch site and renamed it as the Stargate subdivision.
+SpaceX's presence caused the median price for a home in the area to spike, increasing to $239,000 in April 2022, almost $100,000 higher than three years prior.
+BEDC purchased five lots in Starbase, totaling 2.3 acre near the SpaceX launch site, and renamed it as the "Stargate" subdivision.
 The beach location will include a 12000 ft2 tracking center.
 Stargate received several startup grants including US$1.2 million from the United States Economic Development Administration.